nandj-gne/initio/README.md

 ❯ ./bootstrap.sh --skip-tags="home"
 ```

 The runbook will ask about the setup: laptop, workstation, headnode, fileserver, or compute node.
-Each type has its own playbook found in [`.config/initio/playbooks`](.config/initio/playbooks), useful for idividual push-deploys.
+Each type has its own playbook found in [`.config/initio/playbooks`](.config/initio/playbooks), useful for individual push-deploys.
 Use the ansible `--tags|--skip-tags=` flag to provision as a home or work box.
 Tasks tagged **`home`** include personal configs and repos; `--skip-tags=home` will exclude personal info and only uses common settings and public repos -- *i.e.* a box configured for work _**without**_ your personal dropbox, github keys, or fileserver creds etc...